krishnanlab/teaching/2020-spring_compbio/README.md

 * All of us will then meet via Zoom during the Finals hour on April 30 to discuss all the projects.
 During this time, three others who are not assigned reviewers will ask questions they have prepared.

 ### 9. Class Timeline
+At the outset:
+* The class timeline, including deadlines, remain intact.
+* The only change is that we’re going to do everything – my lecture discussions, your Friday paper presentations, office hours, and midterm/final project presentations – via Zoom and Slack.

-I wish to keep the class timeline, including deadlines, intact but I want to qualify this wish:
+However, I want to qualify this wish:
 * My point is that we should strive to keep the structure the class as much as possible and prevent the class from straying far from what it was intended to be and what you signed-up for.
 * I am also aware that, during these difficult circumstances, we all need a simultaneous dose of structure and flexibility.
 * So, as always, I am very happy to work with you on a case-by-case basis to figure out different assignments and due dates based on your specific circumstances/needs.